dlccyes/CollegeNotes/docs/OtherNotes/Skiing.md

 **H2**

-The begginer course but with slightly steeper slope.
+The beginner course but with slightly steeper slope.

 **E1**

-The first third is a pretty steep slope, the next 2/3 is not, but the speed is accumulated from before, plus the whole course is very straight with no natural stopping points, so this one is actually pretty tiring.
-You'll maintain a pretty high speed for a few consequtive minutes .
+The first third is a pretty steep slope, the next 2/3 is not, but the speed is accumulated from before, plus the whole course is very straight with no natural stopping points, so this one is actually pretty tiring if you're bad.

 There isn't much view in this course, so it's rather boring.
 However, there are some bumps for snowboarder to play some stunts.